quentin-st/SymfonyExceptions2GitLabIssuesBundle/README.md

             );
         }

 3. Generate a GitLab API token.
-Navigate to [https://gitlab.com/profile](https://gitlab.com/profile) (replace the URL with, your instance's if necessary, but don't miss the `/profile`), then "Personal Access Tokens".
+Navigate to [https://gitlab.com/profile](https://gitlab.com/profile) (replace the URL with your instance's if necessary, but don't miss the `/profile` part), then "Personal Access Tokens".

     You can name it whatever you want, but "SymfonyExceptions2GitLabIssuesBundle" seems to be a great name.